 Inspired by the many Indigenous-led movements across North America, this book issues an urgent rallying cry to safeguard the Earth’s water from harm and corruption.
 Clean water is paramount to health and wellness, and we need to be sure we are protecting our clean water around the country and the globe.

 Greta’s Story: The Schoolgirl Who Went on Strike to Save the Planet by Valentina Camerini

-This books shares the story about how Greta Thunberg became frustrated with lack of political action for environmental protection, started protesting in front of the Parliament building, and eventually become a world figure for youth participation in climate action.
+This book shares the story about how Greta Thunberg became frustrated with the lack of political action for environmental protection, started protesting in front of the Parliament building, and eventually become a world figure for youth participation in climate action.